Find Affordable College Courses

 Detroit, MI

 You’ll join some of the best and brightest minds around you if you attend Wayne State University.
 The school came in at #4 on this year’s Best Neurobiology & Neurosciences Doctor’s Degree Schools in Michigan list.
-Located in the city of Detroit, Wayne State is a public college with a very large student population.
+Located in the city of Detroit, Wayne State is a public school with a very large student population.

 Full Neurobiology & Neurosciences at Wayne State University Report